Amshaker/MAVOS/README.md

 ## Intro

 - **MAVOS** is a transformer-based VOS method that achieves real-time FPS and reduced GPU memory for long videos.
+We introduce a Modulated Cross-Attention (MCA) memory, designed to efficiently propagate information from past frames to the target.
+Our approach utilizes a novel fusion operator capable of effectively managing both local and global features across diverse levels of detail.

 <img src="source/MAVOS_overview.png" width="80%"/>

 - **MAVOS**  increases the speed by 7.6x over the baseline DeAOT, while significantly reducing the GPU memory by 87% on long videos with comparable segmentation performance on short and long video datasets.

 <img src="source/Intro_figure.png" width="70%"/>